 - Formal College Discipline System: an internal administrative process determines whether violations of the Colorado College Code of Student Conduct have occurred.
-The SARC can assist people in filing complaints, which go in writing to the Title IX coordinator or Title IX deputies.
-Complainants and respondents are provided with advisors to assist them in preparing the formal complaint and/or responding to such a complaint.
-Once a formal complaint is filed, the matter goes to two investigators who investigate the allegations, make a determination of responsibility, and recommend sanctions.
-Both complainants and respondents are informed of the outcome.
+The SARC can assist people in filing formal reports, which go in writing to the Title IX coordinator or Title IX deputies.
+Reporting parties and responding parties are provided with process advisors to assist them in preparing the formal report and/or responding to such a report.
+Once a formal report is filed, the matter goes to two investigators who investigate the allegations, make a determination of responsibility, and recommend sanctions.
+Both reporting parties and responding parties are informed of the outcome.
 Appeals of the investigative and/or adjudication process are granted on a limited basis.
-Sanctions can include education/training, warnings, probation, suspension, and expulsion.
+Sanctions can include education/training, warnings, probation, suspension, and dismissal from the college.

 - You can find the full campus Gender-Based Discrimination, Sexual Harassment, and Sexual Violence Policy and Procedures online.